hdtodd/ISM_Emulator/README.md

 The BME688 temperature reading may need calibration against an external thermometer.
 The DEFINEd parameter 'BME_TEMP_OFFSET' can be used to perform an adjustment, if needed.

 ### Loop
 The loop() procedure samples the sensor (BME688), reformats the information into the 40-bit packet used by the Acurite 609TXC, creates an array of commands to drive the transmitter and delay the appropriate times, and then invokes AR609.playback() to actually drive the transmitter.
-It then delays for the length of time defined by `#define DELAY`, in microseconds (must be less than 64K us!) before repeating the loop.
+It then delays for the length of time defined by `#define DELAY`, in microseconds (must be less than 64K µs!) before repeating the loop.

 ## Creating Other Devices
 To create another ISM device, you'll need to: